-Kindly submit all tables in a separate file, one table per page.
+Kindly submit all tables in the text.
 Number tables consecutively in the order of their first citation in the text with Arabic numerals and supply a brief title for each.
-They should be understandable also without reference to the text and should be numbered in Arabic numerals in a consecutive and independent way according to their citation within the paper.
-Tables should be presented on a separate sheet and preceeded by a title.
-In the text “tables” must be written in full (e.g. table 1).
+They should be understandable also without reference to the text and should be numbered in Arabic numerals in a consecutive and independent way according to their citation within the paper (e.g. table 1).
 Tables should be prepared using Microsoft Word for Windows.
 Abbreviations should be reported in full in the legend.
-In the text and legend of the tables, Authors must use, in the exact order, the following symbols: *, †, ‡, ¶, **, ††, ‡‡ …
+In the text and legend of the tables, authors must use, in the exact order, the following symbols: *, †, ‡, ¶, **, ††, ‡‡ …

 Figures should be loaded as separate files.
 The following file formats are acceptable: JPEG, TIFF or EPS.
-Figures should be numbered consecutively with arabic numerals.
-Each figure must be accompanied by a legend.
+A minimum resolution of 300 dpi is required.
+Figures should be numbered consecutively with arabic numerals and each figure should be accompanied by a legend only in the text of the manuscript.
 When referring to a Figure in the text, the word “Figure” is abbreviated as “Fig.”.
 It is spelled out completely in descriptive legends.
 Photographs, drawings, graphs, diagrams must have a minimum size of 10×15 cm.
-A minimum resolution of 300 dpi is required.
 Figures will be printed in black and white or on greyscale.
 Colour figures will be printed in black and white, but will be visible in the original colour format in the electronic version of the printed article that will be available on the website of the journal.
 It is the author’s responsibility to ensure that colours printed in greyscale allow a clear reading of the image.
 If figures or graphs taken from other journals or books are intended to be published, the contributor must obtain prior written authorization to do so from the author and the publisher of such material.
 A copy of this authorization should be sent to the editorial board of the Journal and the source of the material used should be quoted in the article.
 Vectorial images (flow charts, schemes, and other non bitmap material) should be in Macromedia Freehand, Adobe Illustrator, Microsoft Power Point.
 Photographs must have a minimum resolution of 300 dpi, width 107 mm and presented in black and white.

-Titles of the tables and figures should be presented in the text of the manuscript (at the appropriate points) and contain a sufficient explanation of their object.
+Titles of the figures should be presented in the text of the manuscript (at the appropriate points) and contain a sufficient explanation of their object.

 The first time an uncommon abbreviation appears it should be explained in parenthesis.
 For writing symbols, quantities and units of measurements refer to the International Systems of Units (SI) and the ISO Standards.